UX/UI: integrating design into agile projects

 Interesting statistics

-Understanding Agile Methodology and its Impact on UX/UI Design
+Agile and its Impact

 The Agile methodology has gained significant popularity in software development due to its flexible and iterative approach.
 Unlike traditional waterfall methods, Agile promotes collaboration, adaptive planning, and continuous improvement throughout development.